 Keith Peters joins us today to talk about his experiences with experimenting with code and math, the transition from Flash to Go, woodworking and blacksmithing, and getting books published.

 Keith talks to us a bit about multi trochoids; they're what happens when you take a circle and roll it around something, like a spirograph.
 He was inspired to do this project by Sodaplay, a site back in the flash days that had stuff you could hook up to various engines.

+Keith is into some non-coding hobbies like woodworking and knife making, Joel has even bought some of his knives.
+It started when Keith wanted to build an arcade cabinet, he bought tools and got into learning how to use them.
 Keith has found a lot of crossover with working with his hands and building things with code, both of them can be boiled down to learning a technology to create things and solve problems.

 Finally, Keith explains the pros and cons of going through a publisher to get your book out.
 He says that self-publishing is easier than ever, but a publisher provides you with a lot of assistance with editing, marketing, artwork, and a healthy dose of pressure.

 John Lindquist: My guest today is Keith Peters, you may know him as bit101.
 If you Google Bit-101, you'll find all of his stuff.
 He's written nine books that I could find on Amazon.
 Maybe more?